appmocca/MCI-Projects-2021/web_project/update.md

 03.06.2021 updates by Yifei Xu
 1. Enabling Admin to view file uploaded by teacher in view window
 2. Enabling Admin to upload new file through modify window & teacher is able to open new file directly in view window

+07.06.2021 updates by Yifei Xu
+1. Enabling send auto email when admin pass or reject a proposal, then cliens could receive an notification.